sew025/BlackJackAI/README.md

 https://github.com/ezreker/Blackjack_Training/blob/master/src/blackjack/blackjack.java
 https://towardsdatascience.com/step-by-step-guide-to-building-your-own-neural-network-from-scratch-df64b1c5ab6e

+##Instructions on Compiling
+There are a couple of ways to run our project.
+The first is with the .jar file in the dist folder.
+Run the following from dist on the command line: java --module-path (path to javafx files) --add-modules=ALL-MODULE-PATH -jar FinalProject.jar The only limitation to this is that it will not support the non-java files that we have in our project.
+We used an mp3 music file to play music on the landing page of our GUI.
+It will also not use the images that we inserted for our cards.

+The best way to compile and run our application is to build the project and then go to "LandingPageGUI" under src.
+In LandingPageGUI, choose LandingPageMain.
+Run the "main(string[] args)" in this file.
+This will run the application.

 ##Project Explanation
 For our final project, we have made the casino game, Blackjack.
 Within our project we have created